AstroPathJHU/AstroPathPipeline/astropath/hpfs/imagecorrection/docs/AdditionalTools.md

 This workflow is described in more detail [here](OverviewWorkflow.md#576-overview-workflow "Title").

+# 5.7.5.2.
+Instructions to Apply Image Correction Standalone via Python Package
-he "applyflatw" portion of the code corrects raw ".Data.dat" files based on a given flatfield and warping model and writes out their contents, either overwriting the original raw image files, or as new ".fw" files.
+The "applyflatw" portion of the code corrects raw ".Data.dat" files based on a given flatfield and warping model and writes out their contents, either overwriting the original raw image files, or as new ".fw" files.
 To run it for a single sample in the most common use case, enter the following command and arguments:

 `applyflatwsample <Dpath>\<Dname> <Rpath> <SlideID> --flatfield-file [path_to_flatfield_bin_file] --warping-file [path_to_warping_summary_csv_file] --njobs [njobs]`